IqbalZarar-Khan/DISBot/README.md

 **Q: What happens when I update a post (e.g., from "Diamond" to "Gold")?**

 A: The bot detects the update and calculates the **lowest** tier that now has access (widest audience).
 For example, if a post was Diamond-only and you add Gold access, the bot identifies Gold as the new audience and sends the waterfall alert specifically to the Gold channel.
 This is the core "waterfall" feature.

+**💡 Pro Tip: The "Invisible Space" Trick**

+Sometimes, when you only change the "Who can access this post?" settings (e.g., checking the box for Gold), Patreon's website may not immediately trigger the `posts:update` webhook.
+If the webhook isn't sent, the bot cannot detect the change.

+**To force the update without altering your content:**
+1. Open the Post: Go to the edit screen of your existing post
+2. Change Access: Check the box for the new lower tier (e.g., Gold)
+3. **The Trick**: Click inside your Post Title and add a single space at the very end
+4. Click Update/Publish

+**Why this works**: To your readers, "My Post Title" and "My Post Title " look exactly the same—the browser renders them identically.
+However, Patreon's server sees a difference in the text string.
+This forces Patreon to mark the post as "modified" and immediately send the `posts:update` signal to your bot, triggering the waterfall logic.

 ### ☁️ Deployment